atlascms/atlascms-dotnet/README.md

+This is the Atlas Headless CMS .NET Client SDK

 ## Getting started

 We recommend you use the NuGet Package Manager to add the library to your .NET Application using one of the following options: